SolarNetworkFoundation/solarnetwork.net/content/resources/blogs/general/tiered-pricing.md

 | Datum stored      | $0.40 / million    | $0.20 / million    | $0.05 / million    | $0.006 / million   |
 {{</table>}}

- See the [subscriptions page](/subscriptions.html) for more details.
+ See the [platform pricing page](/platform-pricing.html) for more details.

 ## What subscribers are saying